section-engineering-education/engineering-education/content/articles/Hyperparmeter-Tuning/index.md

 Some default hyperparamters used in random forests are Bootstrapping.

 ###### Bootstrap:
 By default, Random Forests do not use the entire dataset for training each decision tree.
-Instead, for each tree, rows from the dataset are picked one by one randomly, with repetition. i.e While training, some rows may not show up at all, whereas some might show up twice.
+Instead, while creating decision trees, random rows of the dataset are selected consecutively. i.e While training, some rows may not show up at all, whereas some might show up twice.
 This random picking is done for the entire dataset.

 You can change `default=False` to disable it, and in that case, the entire dataset will be used to create decision trees.